-Many business teams adopt Scrum in the absence of the technical practices that are required to deliver new production.
+Many business teams adopt Scrum in the absence of the technical practices that are required to deliver new products.
 It is highly recommended that Scrum should be adopted in tight companion with other techniques, such as Extreme Programming (XP).

 Lacking feedback from customers

 Whether your product makes sense or not is totally decided by customers as well as the end users.
 You can not build a satisfactory product without a comprehensive understanding of the customers’ wishes.
-It is a normal practice that market analysts is the proxy of customers, however, they can not adequately represent customers due to their lack of involvement in the user community.
+It is a normal practice that market analysts are the proxy of customers, however, they can not adequately represent customers due to their lack of involvement in the user community.

 In fact, customers should be regarded as a member of the product development team and involved in the very early stage of the project.
-Along with that, customer feed backs should be collected within a reasonable time for product revising.
+Along with that, customer feedbacks should be collected within a reasonable time for product revising.
 Proper customer collaboration is difficult but well worth the effort.
 In the end, this is what “Customer collaboration over contract negotiation” (Agile Manifesto) is about.

 Testing is obviously an indispensable factor that ensures the quality of any product.
-Product owner shouldn’t accept a product until he knows it has met all the criteria formulated by the product development team, and this can only be done by testing.
+The product owner shouldn’t accept a product until he knows it has met all the criteria formulated by the product development team, and this can only be done by testing.
 If you think testing is the last thing to be conducted, you are wrong.

 Quite the contrary, testing that is similar to data creation, environment setup must be addressed at the beginning stage of the project.
 This is to make sure the quality of incremental delivery meets up the team’s expectation.
 However, testing usually confronts some obstacles: taking on a legacy application with no existing test suites, lack of tools for application, lack of knowledge and so on.
-When the products get complicated, manual and automated testing methods should be combined to deliver best performance.
+When the products get complicated, manual and automated testing methods should be combined to deliver the best performance.

 Fail to create Cross-Functional Team The term “cross-functional team” is used to describe a team made up of members with different functional expertise.
 For Agile adoption, teams with entirely separate functions can cause confusion and miscommunication leading to confliction while working.
 For example, instead of an IOS team, an Android team and a Test team totally independent from one another, you should create a team that includes members from all of 3 teams above.